11 reality shows to stream when you’re done with ‘Bling Empire’

 Reality competition shows used to focus on those who had mastered trades like baking or singing — or both.
 But the Internet (and “American Idol”) showed us that the inverse could be just as fun.
 Enter this delightful competition series, which showcases some of the ugliest and aww-inspiring (not a typo!) cake disasters in modern history.
 The contestants’ pitiful creations may fall flat but spirited host Nicole Byer, who landed a historic Emmy nomination last year, will never fail you.
 (Streaming on Netflix)

-“Married at First Sight”
+‘Married at First Sight’

 The best and worst of human nature comes through in Lifetime’s addictive series, which sets out to make matrimonial matches out of complete strangers.
 (Streaming on Netflix and Lifetime)

-“The Great British Baking Show”
+‘The Great British Baking Show’

 A baking competition where the contestants actually get along and the judging panel is there to support participants rather than roast (caramelize, if we’re being technical) them like the top layer of a crème brûlée.
 Sounds far-fetched, right?
 Well there’s no need to imagine it: There are 11 seasons of GBBS to date, though you’ll need a mix of services to see them all.
 (Streaming on Netflix and PBS Living)

-Note: Correction: A previous version of this report misstated the name of the first Black bachelor, Matt James.